Cybershield97/Cybershield97/README.md

 - 👋 Hi, I’m @Cybershield97
 - 👀 I’m interested in women
 - 🌱 I’m currently learning Ruby on rails and support.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on your mom
 - 📫 How to reach me, slack..

 <!---